 Facilities include dedicated quarantine greenhouses and controlled environment temperature rooms (200m2 space).
 For the greenhouses alone, this equates to an approximate 1200 (200-250 mm) pot capacity.
 Additional facilities include:

-- quarantine dedicated growth-rooms and cold-rooms
+- quarantine dedicated growth-rooms

 - tissue-culture and general laboratories